Now driving your route . . .

 - Private terrace area

-- Private outside space with barbecue, table and chairs, leading onto the rest of the château gardens
+- Outdoor space with table and chairs leading to château gardens

 Gatehouse Facilities